 Frequently Asked Questions

-Why see a psychologist?
+What happens when you see a clinical psychologist?

-Explore the behaviours, thoughts and emotions of the client
+Explore your behaviours, thoughts, and emotions

 How quickly can I get an appointment?